Orthogonal Fold & Cut: Orthogonal Fold Punch

 \section{Orthogonal Fold \& Punch}

 We now move on to 2-dimensional paper, and consider orthogonal fold \& punch as a warm-up for orthogonal fold \& cut.

-In the \defn{fold \& punch} problem, we are given a rectangular piece of paper marked with points called \defn{holes}, and are asked to fold it flat and punch out a single point to remove exactly the holes.
-That is, we want the holes to be aligned with each other but with no other points on the paper.
-Like fold \& cut, fold \& punch is always solvable \cite{asao2017folding}.
+In the \defn{fold \& punch} problem, we are given a rectangular piece of paper marked with points called \defn{holes}, and are asked to fold it flat to align the given holes onto a common point called the \defn{punch point}, with no other folded paper overlapping the punch point.
+Thus, if we \defn{punch} out the punch point, i.e., remove the points of folded paper that overlap the punch point, we end up removing exactly the specified set of holes.
+Like fold \& cut, fold \& punch is always solvable; indeed, fold \& punch is the special case of fold \& cut where all segments have length zero, but fold \& punch admits simpler solutions \cite{asao2017folding}.